- ERG1031 Introduction to universal design and welfare technology

 Form(s) of Assessment (additional text)

-- Both parts must be awarded a passing grade in order to pass the course.
+- Both parts must be awarded a passing mark for the course to be approved

 Alphabetical Scale, A(best) – F (fail)